HusnainTaj/electron-simple-storage/README.md

 -   Data is stored in a JSON file
 -   Works with both Electron's main and renderer processes
 -   Supports watching for changes (made in main or renderer) in renderer processes
+-   No need for enabling `nodeIntegration` in the window

 ## Installation